 Accommodation Feeding Guide Seasons Companionship Cuddles Health Care

 Suitable indoor or outdoor hutch, approx 4’ x 2' (120 x 60 cm) (or bigger) for 2 piggies.
 We specify single storey as not all guinea pigs are confident climbers, also there is a lot of space lost with the cut out for the ladder.
+Please see pictures at the bottom of the page for a visual example.
 Our preference is always an indoor cage as the piggies will be more a part of the family and will suffer less from temperature changes.

 Bedding – line the cage or hutch with several sheets of newspaper and some kind of absorbent bedding (not sawdust/shavings).We have found Finacard a very useful bedding and it is highly absorbent, it is our bedding of choice.
 The maxi bale is the bale that we recommend.

 Fitch bedding is also brilliant, white chopped soft paper, fantastic for indoor use.
 Top it off with loads of good quality hay.
 Piggies eat hay, sleep on hay and play in hay, and to add to the fun, cardboard boxes or tubes to run about in and climb on.
 Cardboard is best as it can be chewed safely and won’t overheat in hot weather like plastic can.
 Beware of piggies getting stuck in tubes that are too small.
 Please, no straw as this can be very dangerous for piggies’eyes, and it has no nutritional value.
 Your guinea pig’s home and his food will determine whether he/she is a happy and healthy pig.
 The hutch, whether in or out, should be clean, dry, warm and secure, away from draughts, heat and from ‘scary’disturbances i.e. dogs, cats or poking fingers!
 An adult should always take responsibility for the guinea pig and never allow small children to handle them unattended.